eclab/edisyn/README.md

 I believe that the following should work:

-1. Download and install at least Java 11.
+1. Download and install at least Java 20.
 There are two options.
 I suggest OpenJDK: [Microsoft's OpenJDK installation](https://www.microsoft.com/openjdk) is the easiest route.
 An alternative is to install [Oracle's JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html), but it has more onerous license restrictions.
 2. Download Edisyn's jar file, called [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).
 3. Double-click on edisyn.jar to launch Edisyn.

+If you have an Windows box that only has Java 11 (you have to have at least Java 11 -- don't install anything earlier, there are bad bugs), you can try installing the Java 11 version of the jar file: [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/java8/edisyn.jar)

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.